algoverzum/problemset/topics/set/space-trading/statement/statement.en.md

     4 6 12

 ### Explanation of the example
-The codes 4, 6 and 12 are the codes that appear in both the first and second sequence of numbers.
+The codes 4, 6 and 12 are the codes that appear in both the first and second sequence.